Emmely2008/Sitecore_10_NET_Developer_Certification_Exam/README.md

 # Installing & Managing Sitecore Experience Platform 10

 ## Single 1: Sitecore architecture & containers

 ### Tutorial: Review Sitecore architecture

+#### Content Delivery (CD) Role

+The CD role is critical within the Sitecore Experience Platform, focusing on handling incoming requests from website visitors and delivering the appropriate content in the correct format.
+This server role is central to the user experience, dictating how content is presented and managed in real-time.

+##### Key Responsibilities

+- **Processing Requests:** Handles web traffic, ensuring each visitor receives the right content.
+- **Rendering Content:** Determines how to display content based on the visitor's context.
+- **Hosting Flexibility:** Compatible with both IIS for on-premises setups and Azure App Service for cloud deployments.

+##### Best Practices for CD Role Management

+- **Efficient Load Balancing:** Essential for distributing traffic evenly across CD servers.
+- **Scalability:** Critical for handling peak traffic volumes without degradation in performance.
+- **Clustering:** Groups CD servers to manage high traffic and provides redundancy.
+- **Geographical Proximity:** Locating servers near the target audience for faster content delivery.

+##### Considerations in Production

+- **Isolated Role:** The CD role should operate independently in a production environment to ensure optimal performance.
+- **Restricted Role Combination:** Only in specific configurations, such as Sitecore XM or Sitecore XP Single, should the CD role be combined with other roles.

+##### Related Services and Components

+- **xConnect Collection and Web Database:** Collects interaction data and serves as the repository for the live website content.
+- **Message Bus and Indexes:** Handles communication between services and facilitates content retrieval.
+- **Session State Management:** Ensures user session data is accurately maintained across server interactions.

+Remember, the CD role's configuration and management are vital to maintaining a high-performance and resilient Sitecore Experience Platform.
+It directly impacts the effectiveness of global web traffic management and the overall stability of your website.

+---

+Ensure that your installation and management processes for Sitecore Experience Platform 10 take these considerations into account to maintain a robust and efficient digital environment.

+#### Content Management (CM) Role

+The CM role within Sitecore is essential for the creation, management, and publishing of content.
+It is the central hub from which content is administered before being served to the end-users by the Content Delivery (CD) servers.

+##### Key Functions of the CM Role

+- **Content Operations:** Encompasses the creation, editing, and managing of content items.
+- **Publishing Workflow:** Manages the lifecycle of content from creation to publication.
+- **Database References:** Utilizes the Master database to store the primary copies of all content, and the Web database for delivering the published versions to the CD servers.
+- **Search Index Interaction:** Updates the Master index whenever content is added or modified, ensuring search functionalities are up-to-date within the CM environment.

+##### Storage Roles and Indexes

+- **xDB Reporting Database:** Utilized by the CM role for accessing analytics and reporting data, providing insights into content interaction.
+- **Master Database:** Acts as the repository for all content versions, supporting content authoring and workflow management.
+- **Web Database:** Serves as the final storage for published content, accessed by CD servers.
+- **Core Database:** Stores Sitecore's system settings and shared content.
+- **Search Indexes:** Includes the Master index, FXM index, and others that facilitate content retrieval and site search capabilities.

+##### Additional Components

+- **Authoring Tools:** Provide interfaces for content creation and editing.
+- **Content Publishing:** Facilitates the transition of content from the Master to the Web database.
+- **Marketing Automation:** Manages automated marketing campaigns and personalization rules.
+- **Session State Stores:** Manage user session information, essential for personalized experiences.

+##### Best Practices

+- **Dedicated Management:** The CM server should be focused solely on content management tasks to ensure performance and security.
+- **Clustering for High Availability:** In high-traffic scenarios, clustering CM servers can provide redundancy and improve content management operations.

+---

+Proper configuration and management of the CM role are fundamental for efficient content lifecycle management in Sitecore Experience Platform 10.
+It ensures that content is not only created and managed effectively but also delivered seamlessly to the global audience through the CD servers.

 ### Video: Introduction to Sitecore Forms and Email Experience Manager
 ### Tutorial: Get started with Sitecore containers
 ### Walkthrough: How to launch your Sitecore environment in Docker